thearchitector/parceler/README.md

   gem 'parceler', group: :development
 ```

-This gem also requires a Node.js environment prepped with Yarn.
+This gem also requires a Node.js environment set up with Yarn.
 You can install Node.js at https://nodejs.org/en/download/ and Yarn at https://yarnpkg.com/en/docs/install.

 To install the required Node packages, run the rake task `parceler:install`: